connctd/ESP-Air-Quality/README.md

 - Third LED green, BME280 installed and ready, otherwise white
 - Fourth LED green, SPS30 installed and ready, otherwise white

-If all 4 LEDs are white, no sensor is installed.
+If all 4 LEDs are white, no sensor is installed or was found.

 If the BME680 sensor is installed, it must first be adjusted so that usable values can be measured.
 This process can take up to 10min at the first start.
 If the calibration was completed successfully, it will not take so much time in the future.